Princeton-LSI-ResearchComputing/tracebase/DEVELOPMENT.md

          - AutoFields (like IDs) should not be displayed (because they can change depending on how the data is loaded from scratch, thus, they should be obfuscated from the user).
          - If `displayed` is False, set a `handoff` key whose value is a unique field (e.g. `name`).
 See any `id` field in the copied class's models data.
    - If not already there, add the root model to the DataRepo.models import at the top of the file.
+   - Set each model's many-to-many value based on whether it is in a many-to-many relatioship with the root model.
    - Add the new class to the for loop in BaseAdvancedSearchView.__init__

 2. `DataRepo/forms.py`